mox512/Notification_system/README.md

 Setting it up, in combination with script you will be able to play back notification media on specific speaker group in your Google Home.

 Will gladly extend this documentation as I see any interest to it.
-Feel free to comment D.
+Feel free to reach out with requests.